raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-reporting-system-architecture.md

 ETL pipelines are approved DAGs.
 Each DAG is made of named nodes with declared inputs, outputs, parameters, QA checks, and publication behavior.

-This layer is owned by a new `tdpservice.etl` module.
+This layer is owned by the `tdpservice.etl` Django app.
 It provides:

 - pipeline registry,
 - DAG runner,